lb2410/lorenebouboushian.org/_pages/ABOUT.md

 # ABOUT

-Lichen Bouboushian is a genderqueer artist based in rural Texas, with a history of practice in Chicago and New York City, roots in rural Texas, and family ties to Lebanon and Armenia.
+Lichen Bouboushian is a genderqueer artist based in central Texas, with a history of practice in Chicago and New York City, roots in rural Texas, and family ties to Lebanon and Armenia.
 They work within dance, experimental music/noise, and performance art.
 They build a rhizomatic practice through visible forays into performances and workshopping, and less visible forays into curating, writing, dialogue, modes of care and support, and resource sharing.
 They utilize  "self-exposure and vulnerability in real, risky ways" [CultureBot, 2011], and produce “thought-provoking commentary on social limits” [Minneapolis Star Tribune, 2016].

 They have shared work in New York City at Dixon Place, JACK, Danspace Project, Issue Project Room, Center for Performance Research, and the Queens Museum.
 They have held residencies at New York Live Arts (Fresh Tracks) and Chez Bushwick, and Movement Research.